WHAT I EAT

 - Cold Pressed Organic Flaxseed oil.
 Flaxseed oil is really delicate and can go rancid easily with exposure to light and heat so it's best to buy from the fridge of your health food store.

-- Other things I use include: Braggs soy protein sauce, balsamic vinegar, mustard, massel vege stock cubes, vanilla extract, apple cider vinegar, sea salt, pomegranate molasses, jam, marmite, pure preferably raw peanut or almond butters, sauerkraut, olives.
+- Other things I use include: Braggs soy protein sauce, balsamic vinegar, mustard, massel vege stock cubes, vanilla extract, apple cider vinegar, sea salt, jam, marmite, pure preferably raw peanut or almond butters, sauerkraut, olives.

 - Health foods I use regularly include - cacao powder, acai powder, maca powder, marine collagen powder, hemp protein, medicinal mushrooms like lions mane and reishi.